Difference between t8 and t12 bulbs: A Detailed Comparison

 Installation and Maintenance

-Ease of installation and maintenance is another consideration when choosing between T8 and T12 bulbs.
+Ease of installation and maintenance should also be considered when comparing T8 vs T12 lights.

-• T12 Bulbs: T12 bulbs can be more challenging to install in some fixtures due to their larger size.
-Additionally, because they have a shorter lifespan, they require more frequent replacements.
+• T12 Bulbs: Their larger size can make T12 bulbs challenging to install in certain fixtures, and they also require more frequent replacements.

 Which One Should You Choose?